 The Grande Central Station suite was created in 2021 during the pandemic.
 The inspiration came from the desire to revive the history of Central School which, was located where today stands the Arizona Plaza Building and the Neon Sign Park.
-Constructed in 1914, the school was designed to educate students in first to eighth grades.
+Construction began in 1913.
+The school, which was designed to educate students in first to eighth grades, opened in 1914.
 It later expanded to accommodate grades 9-11 until Casa Grande Union High School was built on Florence Boulevard in 1921.
 The total funding for the structure amounted to $25,000 and it was referred to as “hygienic” because it featured indoor plumbing.
 This was a massive accomplishment for a small community whose total population was estimated to be 1,500.
 This architectural gem was designed by former mayor of Tucson Henry O. Jaastad, a renowned architect.
 The building was demolished in 1974.

 Central School – Artist, Paul Modlin: On loan from The Museum of Casa Grande